neelsoumya/bootstrap_example_python/README.md

 # README #

-A simple example for bootstrapping in python.
+A simple example for bootstrapping in python and R.

 ### What is this repository for? ###